pombredanne/centidb/docs/concepts.rst

 the cost of decompression would greatly overshadow the cost of the query.

-The batch size can be carefully tuned to allow an application's space efficiency to be weighed against its performance goals.
+The batch size can be carefully tuned to allow an application's space efficiency to be weighed against its performance goals, and since these tunables aren't global settings, the batch size can be varied with the age of the data, for example to trade compression ratio against server traffic patterns.

 .. raw:: html